Flaque/quirk/README.md

 <br><br>
 </p>

-Quirk is a crossplatform, GPL-licensed, [Cognitive Behavioral Therapy (CBT)](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) app built in React Native / Expo.
+Quirk is a cross-platform, GPL-licensed, [Cognitive Behavioral Therapy (CBT)](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) app built in React Native / Expo.

 Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about you